warner121/wizepair2/README.md

 ### Installation

-This implementation makles extensive use of the open source cheminformatics toolkit [RDKit](https://rdkit.org/) and the graph toolkit [networkx](https://networkx.org/).
+This implementation makes extensive use of the open source cheminformatics toolkit [RDKit](https://rdkit.org/) and the graph toolkit [networkx](https://networkx.org/).
 Both packages can be installed, along with all other dependencies, by anaconda as below.

 1. Ensure your anaconda install is up to date.
 ```shell